Mayor of Gisborne

-The mayor of Gisborne is the elected head of local government in the Gisborne District of New Zealand's North Island; one of 67 mayors in the country.
-The mayor is based in the principle city (and namesake) of the district, Gisborne.
+The mayor of Gisborne is the elected head of local government in the Gisborne District of New Zealand's North Island, one of 67 mayors in the country.
+The mayor is based in the principal city (and namesake) of the district, Gisborne.
 The mayor presides over the Gisborne District Council and is directly elected using the single transferable vote method.

 Rehette Stoltz is the current mayor of Gisborne.